MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

 ## Validate your policy

-1. To simulate the blocked file download, from an unmanaged device or a non-corporate network location, log in to app and attempt to download a file.
+1. To simulate the blocked file download, from an unmanaged device or a non-corporate network location, log in to the app and attempt to download a file.

 2. The file should be blocked and you should receive the message you set under **Customize block messages**.